CodeGRAG: Bridging the Gap between Natural Language and Programming Language via Graphical Retrieval Augmented Generation: Methodology

+Directly hard prompt to the LLMs poses a challenge to the digesting capability of the backbone LLMs, suffering from the vocabulary mismatch and syntactic gap problems.
+To compress the graphical knowledge into model parameters and help the backbone LLMs to better understand the programming language, we propose a soft prompting technique.
+The overall procedure can be summarized into expert encoding of graphical views, finetuning with the expert signal, and inference.

-And we design a graph neural network $\phi_2$ to preserve the semantic and logical information of code blocks.
-The representation of each node $\mathbf{n}_i^{(0)}$ and edge $\mathbf{e}_i^{(0)}$ are first initialized with vectors corresponding to the node text and edge text encoded by $\phi_1$.
+We design a graph neural network to preserve the semantic and logical information of code blocks.
+The representation of each node $\mathbf{n}_i^{(0)}$ and edge $\mathbf{e}_i^{(0)}$ are first initialized with vectors corresponding to the node text and edge text encoded by $\phi_1$, which is a specialized coder model trained to align programming and natural languages.
 A message passing process is first conducted to fuse the semantic and structural information into each node representation.

 A global attention-based readout is then applied to obtain the graph representation: